Just for Young Adults

 Jonathon Nisenboum, Young Leadership Division (YLD) Chair

 Welcome to YLD!
 If you are between the ages of 21 and 45, living in the Cleveland area and want to meet new people, become more invested in your community, develop your leadership skills, and make a difference in the world we share, then you are in the right place.
 Please contact us if you have any questions.
 We look forward to getting to know you and helping you become more involved in your community.
-Also, please check out our Facebook page.
+Also, please check out our social media:

 Upcoming Events